-Audrey Delsink Kettles is Executive Director of Humane Society International / Africa.
+Audrey Delsink Kettles is the Executive Director of Humane Society International/Africa.
 She oversees HSI’s campaigns in Africa, including work to champion the protection of wildlife including humane population control alternatives and human-wildlife conflict solutions, and to challenge the captive lion breeding and trophy hunting industry.
 She is also responsible for HSI’s Back to the Wild program, which facilitates the release of compromised indigenous wildlife, often through confiscations, back to protected preserves.
 Further, she manages campaigns including farm animal welfare, meat-reduction, dog-fighting and domestic dog vaccination programs to combat zoonotic disease transmission and their spread to endangered wildlife such as the African Painted Dog.

 Delsink Kettles has acted as the Field Director for the world-renowned African Elephant Immunocontraception Program since 2000.
 She has been actively involved in both national, provincial and private elephant management, and together with the immunocontraception research team, has helped to shape policy and legislation regarding wild African elephants in South Africa, most notably through the gazetting of the Norms and Standards of Elephant Management in South Africa (2008).
 She completed her MSc biology on immunocontraception of African elephants (University of KwaZulu Natal, South Africa).